Moringa is one of the things I added when healing my perioral dermatitis naturally.

 The Moringa Tree is,

-Every part of the Moringa Tree is edible.
-Its contains pods, leaves, seeds and roots.
+Every part of the tree is edible.
+It contains pods, leaves, seeds and roots.

 A drought-resistant plant, it is highly sustainable.
 It “commonly tops 3 m — or even 5 m –within a year of the seed being placed in the ground.
 This tree is raised for food rather than forestry.
 And beyond edibles, it provides products that make village life more self-sufficient: lubricating oil, lamp oil, wood, paper, liquid fuel, skin treatments, and the means to help purify water, to name but a few.” (source)